joncoop/pygame-xbox360controller/README.md

 #### Tested on:

+> The current version is a significant rewrite of the original Xbox360Controller module.
+It has been thoroughly retested on Ubuntu but not on the Windows and Mac platforms.
+Assuming I didn't make any errors reorganizing code, it *should* still work as tested originally.
+It might take me a couple days to get access to Window and Mac platforms to verify.

 - Python 3.4.3, 3.5.2 with Pygame 1.9.2, SDL (1, 2, 15)
 - Ubuntu 15.04 & 16.04, Windows 7 & 8, Mac OSX 10.9.5